PhantomMatthew/EverythingInsights/videoinsight/README.md

 4. **Ollama models not loading**
    - Install Ollama: Follow instructions at https://ollama.ai
    - Pull models: `ollama pull llama3`

+5. **better-sqlite3 module compilation errors**
+   - This happens when native modules aren't compiled for Electron
+   - Run: `npm run rebuild` to rebuild native modules
+   - The `postinstall` script should handle this automatically

 ### Logs and Debugging